AshRepartoFerramenta/AshRepartoFerramenta/README.md

 - 🔭 I’m currently working on calm,spend a lot of time on my MacBro.

-- 🌱 I’m currently learning How To Became a Good Dev.
+- 🌱 I’m currently learning How To Became a Good Developer.

 - 👯 I’m looking to collaborate on any Full Stack Project.